victorrborges/tech-matters-challenge/WritingSample.md

-The following writting sample was extracted from [this repository](https://github.com/victorrborges/guava-challenge).
+The following writing sample was extracted from [this repository](https://github.com/victorrborges/guava-challenge).
 It's a basic documentation for a project that was created as part of the interview process for a Brazillian company.
 That being said, it was originally written in portuguese.

 # [Guava To-Do Challenge](http://guava-todo-challenge.herokuapp.com/)